mrandreastoth/AmigaStyleDemo/README.md

 All the code was generated using OpenAI's ChatGPT 4.0 classic model using an interactive chat.
 No code was ever manually edited.

-*NOTE: The sine scroller suffers from a common issue with generated sine scrollers i.e., the individual characters are not oriented the way one would expect them to be for the effect to be "correct".*

 ## Live Demo
 Check out the live demo of the AmigaStyleDemo [here](https://mrandreastoth.github.io/AmigaStyleDemo/).